Hardhat-Enterprises/breaking-captcha/README.md

 ##### 1. Segmentation and recognition

-We are experiementing with methods that will allow us to perform segmentaiton and recognition simultaneously.
+We are experimenting with methods that will allow us to perform segmentation and recognition simultaneously.

 ##### 2. Non-Segmentation

-We are entering this somewhat theoretical field of non-segmentation recognititon
+We are entering this somewhat theoretical field of non-segmentation recognition

 ### Post-Segmentaiton